RifqiF27/web-portfolio/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Dependencies

+The following dependencies are required for this project:

+- Next.js: A React framework for server-side rendering and static site generation.
+- Tailwind CSS: A highly customizable CSS framework.
+- React: A JavaScript library for building user interfaces.
+- React Icons: A collection of popular icons for React projects.
+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+- Resend: Resend is the email API for developers.
+- Nodemailer: Nodemailer is the email API for developers.

 ## Learn More